angie0120/aws-security-hub-audit-ready-excel-reports/README.md

 - Executive-ready KPI dashboards

 **Why this matters**:
-Audit and compliance teams often prefer Excel for offline use, filtering, and recordkeeping.
+Audit teams often prefer Excel for offline use, filtering, and recordkeeping.

 ---